Stepping stone grants to improve parks, recreation and trails

 Grants have a maximum value of $2,500, extenuating circumstances may allow for increased funding.
 Organizations with a PRPS group membership or who have a staff member with a PRPS membership are not required to pay a match.
 However, non-member organizations are required to pay a $100 match upon approval of the grant.
 RecTAP has an open grant round; however, an entity can only receive one grant per calendar year.

-Contact Emily Gates to discuss your RecTAP application.
+Contact Tim Herd to discuss your RecTAP application.

 What's your area of professional expertise?